sammyd/iOS8-day-by-day-book/manuscript/02-sharing-extension.md

 There are a couple of complications with this.
-First of all, it's not trivial to extract the content (i.e. image) you've been asked to share, and secondly, an extension doesn't get provided any writeable disc access.
+First of all, it's not trivial to extract the content (i.e. image) you've been asked to share, and secondly, an extension doesn't get provided any writable disc access.
 This might seem a little strange - why would an extension _need_ disc access?
 Well, it's all to do with the background network process - at the point it is called, it will cache the data on disc and then start the upload in the background.
 In order that this